 /dev/disk0 (internal): #: TYPE NAME SIZE IDENTIFIER 0: GUID_partition_scheme 251.0 GB disk0 1: EFI EFI 314.6 MB disk0s1 2: Apple_APFS Container disk1 250.7 GB disk0s2 /dev/disk1 (synthesized): #: TYPE NAME SIZE IDENTIFIER 0: APFS Container Scheme - +250.7 GB disk1 Physical Store disk0s2 1: APFS Volume Macintosh HD 125.3 GB disk1s1 2: APFS Volume Preboot 21.9 MB disk1s2 3: APFS Volume Recovery 519.0 MB disk1s3 4: APFS Volume VM 4.3 GB disk1s4 /dev/disk2 (external, physical): #: TYPE NAME SIZE IDENTIFIER 0: FDisk_partition_scheme *4.0 GB disk2 1: DOS_FAT_32 MYSD 4.0 GB disk2s1

-Done!
+That’s it, we’re done.
 We reclaimed full capacity on flash drive, and make it available for saving data again now.
 We can leave our flash drive in the FAT32 format or convert it to any other format using the Disk Utility app.
+So simple isn’t it?

 Thanks for reading!